abical/abical.github.io/tutoringPage.md

 Visit Abigail's [GoPeer profile](https://gopeer.org/profile/5db4d6da8f188f5481853b3b) to book a session for yourself or your child.

 To view some of Abigail's academic credentials, visit her [high school experience page](./highschoolExp.html).
 Abigail also has additional experience in working with middle and highschool aged students thanks to her work as a SAY Sí mentor.
-More information about Abigail's work as a working artist mentor, view her SAY Sí page.
+For more information about Abigail's work as a working artist mentor, view her SAY Sí page.

 Abigail is available to tutor K-12 students in the following subjects: